vickmuir/Backup/how-do-i-re-register-evault.md

 # Reregistering an EVault

-This task is most commonly a step needed after reloading the OS of a server, but you can also use these steps to [use backups for one server, to restore on another server](restore-from-another-computer.html).
+This task is most commonly used after reloading the OS of a server.
+You  can also use these steps to [use backups of one server to restore data on another server](restore-from-another-computer.html).

-1. Log in as the user on WebCC.
-Refer to the [Getting Started with Backup Services](/docs/infrastructure/Backup/index.html) for instructions.
-Remember, WebCC is only accessible through {{site.data.keyword.BluVPN}}.
+1. Start WebCC and log in.
+Refer to the [Getting started with backup services](/docs/infrastructure/Backup/index.html) for instructions. <br/>Remember, WebCC is only accessible through {{site.data.keyword.BluVPN}}.

 2. On the left, click **All Agents**.